sagemathinc/cocalc-doc/source/teaching-instructors.rst

 There are several reasons why you should consider conducting a course on CoCalc:

 * **Managed platform:** no time is wasted setting up, maintaining, backing up and securing a flaky platform.
 Instead, you can sleep while CoCalc ensures everything runs smoothly 24/7.
-* **Focus on helping students:** Jump right into a student's file and assist via a chat on the side.
 * **Proven track record:** CoCalc is used for teaching since 2013 in hundreds of courses by tens of thousands of students.
 * **Student work is isolated:** Each student does course work in a separate project.
+Group work is also possible if desired.
+* **Focus on helping students:** Jump right into a student's file at any time, see editing history, attract attention from a side chat.
 * **Control AI usage:** Turn off AI integration for students, enable it only for basic troubleshooting, or leave the full integration - you decide.
+* **Access GPUs and other powerful machines:** Use compute servers when standard project resources are not sufficient.
+* **Flexible billing**: Pay for your students (with limits on compute servers) or let them pay for resources that you configure.

 .. hint::